calvin-kimani/aura/README.md

 ### Configuration Fields

-- `aura_url`: This field determines the URL segment used to access the admin dashboard.
+- `route_prefix`: This field determines the URL segment used to access the admin dashboard.
 You can customize it to match your project's URL structure.
 Default: `'aura'`.

 - `paginate`: Use this field to specify the number of records displayed per page in the dynamic tables.
 Adjust this value based on your preferences and data volume.
 Default: `100`.